"Male, 40 years old, and anorexic"

 I speak from prior experience.
 15 years ago, while still at university, a close friend and I entered unhappy episodes in our lives at more or less the same time.
 My response – but not hers – was to start restricting my food intake.
 I went to a counsellor concerned that I was developing anorexia, a suggestion swiftly dismissed with the comment ‘let a doctor decide that’.
 My friend went to a nurse who looked at her naturally petite figure and asked, unsolicited, if she was eating properly.

-So the slim girl in her early 20s prompted questions about her eating, even though she was eating healthily; a skinnier man of the same age did not, even though he wasn’t.
+So the slim girl in her early 20s prompted questions about her eating, even though she was eating healthily; a skinnier man of around the same age did not, even though he wasn’t.
 I was left to figure out my eating problems for myself.
 To this day, I’ve never spoken about what was really going on with me that summer (although I think some of my friends had their suspicions).

 I doubt whether that would have happened in quite the same way today.
 But challenges do remain where gender and eating disorders are concerned.
 For example, BMI, taken as a proxy measurement, is an absolute figure that does not take into account variations for factors such as gender (men have a higher average BMI range) and race.